Clay10J/OpenDMS/SYSTEM_NOTES.md

-# MDMSGA System Notes
+# OpenDMS System Notes

-Internal technical documentation for the MDMSGA (Dealer Management System) project.
+Internal technical documentation for the OpenDMS (Dealer Management System) project.

 ## Architecture Overview

-MDMSGA is a modern DMS built to compete with CDK Global using Python/FastAPI stack.
+OpenDMS is a modern DMS built to compete with CDK Global using Python/FastAPI stack.

 ### Core Stack